 The gospel has two sides: you must bow to Christ and you must obey Christ - both by faith.
 You must learn the gospel (Ch.1-11) and you must live the gospel (Ch.12-16).
 It is a single coin with two sides - to reject either side is to lose the whole.
 We do not get on from the gospel to something else, we move on into and under and with gospel as to how it calls from an initial believe and bow to an ongoing believe and obey.
-This is why Romans 12:1 opens with there-fore.
+This is why Romans 12:1 opens with therefore.

-Pastor Russ wants us to see what other commentators have seen, that this is the fourth of the great therefore's in Romans: Romans 3:20 is the therefore of condemnation; Romans 5:1 is the therefore of justification; Romans 8:1 is the therefore of assurance; here in Romans 12:1 we have the therefore of dedication.
+Warren Wiersbe points out that this is the fourth of the great therefore's in Romans: Romans 3:20 is the therefore of condemnation; Romans 5:1 is the therefore of justification; Romans 8:1 is the therefore of assurance; here in Romans 12:1 we have the therefore of dedication.
 (Wiersbe, BEC, p.554.)

-So, Pastor Russ points out that while there is a lot of scenery along the valley floor here, he wants us to see three major mountains that dominate the landscape in this text.
+So, while there is a lot of along the valley floor rocks and grass here, I want you to see three major mountains that dominate the landscape in this text.